 Table of Contents[Hide][Show]

-Frontier Carry-On Size & Weight Restrictions
+Frontier Carry-On Size & Weight Limit

 The personal item must fit under the seat in front of you, and the carry-on bag must be stowed in the overhead bin or it will have to be checked.

-Frontier Airlines Carry-On Size Restrictions
+Frontier Airlines Carry-On Size (Dimensions)

 Frontier’s size requirements for a carry-on are 22″ x 18″ x 10″ and they will make you pay if your bags are even the slightest bit larger than what fits in their carry-on sizer box.